boomerang-io/tasks/packages/README.md

 # Boomerang Task Packages

+This repository contains the node packages for the Boomerang Flow Tasks.

+> Note: the packages were previously @boomerang-io/worker-core and @boomerang-io/worker-cli.
+These have been deprecated in favor of the new packages.

 ## Design

 The CLI has a main `cli.js` which imports all the `*.js` files under `./commands` folder.
 These are then mapped to the task / plugins command that are sent through as arguments on the Task.
 A command and sub command are required for all runs.